Philip Lemont Barbour

 Philip Lemont Barbour (December 21, 1898 – December 21, 1980) was an American linguist, historian and radio broadcaster, who is most remembered by those interested in the foundations of English settlement in North America, for his detailed investigations into and documentation of the life of the pioneering adventurer, colonialist and proto-“travel writer”, Captain John Smith.
 At an earlier stage in his rather varied career, Barbour played a key role in the creation of Radio Free Europe after World War II.

 Early life

 Philip Lemont Barbour was born in Louisville, Kentucky, on December 21, 1898.
 His father was Dr. Philip Foster Barbour (born February 24, 1867, in Danville, Kentucky; died November 1, 1944, aged 77, in Louisville, Kentucky) and his mother was Jessie E. Lemont (born April 28, 1872, Louisville, Kentucky; died March 7, 1947, in New York, New York aged 74).
 His parents were married on October 29, 1891, in Louisville.

-Philip Barbour's paternal grandfather, Lewis Green Barbour (1829–1907), a native of Danville, was the principal of the Caldwell Institute for Young Ladies which was founded in Danville in 1860 and still exists albeit absorbed into Center College.
-His wife, Elizabeth Anne (Ford) Barbour (1835—1921) was born in Mississippi.

-Barbour's maternal grandfather, Seward Merrill Lemont (born January 1833; died October 1903), was born in Maine but moved to Louisville where he became the prosperous president of a cold storage company.
-His wife, Emma Fredericka (Bleyle) Lemont (born April 1839; died November 1918) was originally from New York, New York.

-For at least nine years after their marriage, as shown in the 1900 Federal census., Philip's parents and his siblings lived in the substantial Lemont family home on Second St., in Louisville along with three servants.
-By 1900, the family comprised the two parents and their three children; Philip and his sisters Ruth (born September 1892) and Margaret (born 1894).

-By 1900, Philip's father, Dr. Philip Barbour, was practicing as a physician in Louisville, having graduated from the Hospital College of Medicine at the University of Louisville in 1890, and was also serving as Professor of Diseases of Children at the University.
-The family was sufficiently well off to summer in upstate New York and holiday in Europe.
-The parents also appear to have had substantial artistic connections.
-For example, Philip's mother, Jessie, often recounted a visit to Paris in the late 1890s where she met the German lyric poet, Rainer Maria Rilke at the studio of Auguste Rodin.
-The Louisville Courier-Journal of February 7, 1900, mentions (p.
-6) that Lorado Taft, a Chicago sculptor who was due to visit Louisville to give an address to the Women's Club would be staying with Dr. and Mrs Barbour while he is in town.
-Mrs. Barbour's name is also frequently mentioned at this time in connection with activities of the Louisville Arts Club.